 Additionally, MTA purchases coverage for acts of terrorism which are not certified under TRIPRA to a maximum of \$215.
 Recovery under the terrorism policy is subject to a deductible of \$25 per occurrence and \$75 in the annual aggregate in the event of multiple losses during the policy year.
 Should the Related Entities' deductible in any one year exceed \$75 future losses in that policy year are subject to a deductible of \$7.5.
-The terrorism coverage expired at midnight on May 1, 2023.
-The policy was renewed through May 1, 2025.
+The terrorism coverages expire at midnight on May 1, 2023.